Ireland '23 - Day 4 & 5 - Dublin to Killarney

 return to mdimage index

-On Monday, after another early breakfast, there was plenty of time to get organized & packed, and I took an hour's walk SE through Merrion Square, then beyond the spot I'd reached before on the Grand Canal, almost to the Grand Quay, and back, via new routes both ways, with online guidance, only if needed.
+On Monday, after another early breakfast, I had plenty of time to re-organize with compressible bags, and was packed by 8:30 am.
+That gave me an hour to walk SE to see Merrion Square, then to a modern Google office beyond the spot I'd reached before on the Grand Canal, and back, via new routes both ways, with minimal online guidance.

-The Hotel called a cab to Heuston Station, for an 11 am departure to Killarney.
-I had time for another Nero coffee and talked with a couple going to Cork on the same train, who were in Dublin visiting two generations of offspring.
+Back at Heuston Station, I had time for another Nero coffee and talked with a couple going to Cork on the same train, who had been in Dublin visiting two generations of offspring.

 note - you can enlarge any part of a picture by left-clicking in and then out again (but not with smatphones).